The Best Hobbies for Women Over 50 and Beyond! (2026)

 This lettering style is both eye-catching and beautiful.
 You don’t need much to get started.

 All you need is some paper and a calligraphy pen.
-In addition, some great books are available on Amazon, and courses online.
+In addition, some great books are available on Amazon and courses online.

-If you love calligraphy and get good at it, you could start a little side hustle addressing wedding invitations; just saying.
+If you love calligraphy and get good at it, you could start a little side hustle addressing wedding invitations; I’m just saying.

 Skillshare has a lot of calligraphy courses available online.